 Growth arrest and physeal bars can be treated in a variety of ways.
 If relatively small, the bone that crosses the growth plate can be removed and that space filled with bone wax, fat or other fillers.
 Typically, this is best reserved for bony bars that are less than 50% of the growth plate surface area and in patients who have at least two years of growth remaining.
 Larger bars are usually best treated by completing the growth arrest and addressing any resulting deformities.
 In the case of angular deformities, osteotomies can be used to restore mechanical alignment of the limbs.
 For unequal limb lengths, procedures to lengthen the short bone can be performed or the growth of the longer bone can be stopped at the appropriate time to allow the shorter limb to “catch up”.

 The Salter-Harris classification was developed by two orthopaedic surgeons.
 Dr. Robert B. Salter was a Canadian pediatric orthopaedic surgeon who also created the Salter osteotomy for treatment of developmental dysplasia of the hip.
-Dr. William H. Harris is an American orthopaedic surgeon best known for developing the Harris Hip Score, an outcomes studies measurement (and the focus of the most highly cited paper in orthopaedic surgery [as of 2020]).
+Dr. William H. Harris is an American orthopaedic surgeon best known for developing the Harris Hip Score, an outcome studies measurement (and the focus of the most highly cited paper in orthopaedic surgery [as of 2020]).